dfinity/motoko/design/IDL.md

 ### Deserialisation

-Deserialisation is the parallel application of the inverse functions of `TD`, `M`, and `R` defined above, with the following mechanism for robustness towards future extensions:
+Deserialisation is the parallel application of the inverse functions of `T`, `M`, and `R` defined above, with the following mechanism for robustness towards future extensions:

-* A serialised type may be headed by an opcode other than the ones defined above (i.e., ≥22).
+* A serialised type may be headed by an opcode other than the ones defined above (i.e., less than -23).
 Any such opcode is followed by an LEB128-encoded count, and then a number of bytes corresponding to this count.
 A type represented that way is called a *future type*.

 * A value corresponding to a future type is called a *future value*.
 It is  represented by two LEB128-encoded counts, *m* and *n*, followed by a *m* bytes in the memory representation M and accompanied by *n* corresponding references in R.